pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - Check off each box as you complete the step for each task.
 - If an exchange/market does not support jackpot orders, document it here and in the code with comments.

-## 🚧 TODO: Redis Order Book & Trade Data Representation
+## 🚧 TODO: Kafka Order Book & Trade Data Representation

-> **Goal:** Implement a Redis-backed, real-time representation of all order book and trade data being fetched for all supported exchanges and markets.
+> **Goal:** Implement a Kafka-backed, real-time representation of all order book and trade data being fetched for all supported exchanges and markets.
 Ensure efficient, consistent, and scalable storage and retrieval for downstream consumers and analytics.

 **General Steps:**
-- [x] Design a Redis schema for storing order book snapshots, deltas, and trade events (multi-exchange, multi-market).
+- [x] Design a Kafka schema for storing order book snapshots, deltas, and trade events (multi-exchange, multi-market).
 - [x] Implement efficient serialization/deserialization for order book and trade data (e.g., JSON, MessagePack, or binary).
-- [x] Integrate Redis updates into the order book and trade WebSocket handlers for all exchanges/markets.
+- [x] Integrate Kafka updates into the order book and trade WebSocket handlers for all exchanges/markets.
-- [x] Ensure atomicity and consistency of updates (e.g., use Redis transactions or Lua scripts for multi-key updates).
+- [x] Ensure atomicity and consistency of updates (e.g., use Kafka transactions or Lua scripts for multi-key updates).
 - Snapshot keys use the pattern `jb:<exchange>:<instrument>:snapshot`.
 - Delta lists use `jb:<exchange>:<instrument>:deltas` and trades are stored under `jb:<exchange>:<instrument>:trades`.
-- All writes are performed via Redis pipelines with `.atomic()` to guarantee consistency.
+- All writes are performed via Kafka pipelines with `.atomic()` to guarantee consistency.
-- [x] Implement efficient querying and subscription mechanisms for downstream consumers (e.g., pub/sub, streams, sorted sets).
+- [x] Implement efficient querying and subscription mechanisms for downstream consumers (e.g., backbone, streams, sorted sets).
-- [x] Add/extend integration and unit tests for Redis logic (including edge cases, reconnections, and data consistency).
+- [x] Add/extend integration and unit tests for Kafka logic (including edge cases, reconnections, and data consistency).
 - [x] Add/extend module-level and user-facing documentation.
 - [x] Update `docs/IMPLEMENTATION_STATUS.md` with status and links.

 - **Feature-Specific TODOs:**

-- [x] Redis Order Book Storage (all exchanges, spot/futures)
+- [x] Kafka Order Book Storage (all exchanges, spot/futures)
-- [x] Redis Trade Data Storage (all exchanges, spot/futures)
+- [x] Kafka Trade Data Storage (all exchanges, spot/futures)
 - [x] Multi-Exchange/Market Keying & Namespacing
 - [x] Efficient Delta/Update Handling
-- [x] Downstream Consumer API (pub/sub, streams, etc.)
+- [x] Downstream Consumer API (backbone, streams, etc.)
-- [x] MEXC: Integrate Redis for order book and trades
+- [x] MEXC: Integrate Kafka for order book and trades
-- [x] Gate.io: Integrate Redis for order book and trades
+- [x] Gate.io: Integrate Kafka for order book and trades
 - Gate.io now uses a single `ExchangeId::Gateio` variant across all crates.
-- [x] Crypto.com: Integrate Redis for order book and trades
+- [x] Crypto.com: Integrate Kafka for order book and trades

 **Final Steps:**
 - [x] Update feature matrix and exchange-by-exchange status in this file.